 But research shows that common-sense gun laws have a marked effect on improving women’s safety from gun violence.
 In states that require background checks for all handgun sales, 47 percent fewer women are killed with a gun by intimate partners.
 And state laws ensuring that convicted abusers or those subject to domestic violence restraining orders are separated from their firearms are also associated with reductions in gun violence against women.

 In America, a majority of fatal domestic violence is committed with firearms; in turn, gun violence against women in America is inextricably linked to domestic violence.
 At least 52 percent of American women killed with guns are killed by intimate partners or family members.
-And women are 16 times more likely to be killed with guns in the U.S. than in other developed countries.
-Despite impressions from media coverage, mass shootings in which at least four people were killed with a gun are also typically acts of domestic or family violence: an Everytown analysis of every mass shooting between 2009-15 found that 57 percent were committed by intimate partners or family.
+And women are 21 times more likely to be killed with guns in the U.S. than in other high-income countries.
+Despite impressions from media coverage, mass shootings in which at least four people were killed with a gun are also typically acts of domestic or family violence: an Everytown analysis of every mass shooting between 2009 to 2017 found that 54 percent were committed by intimate partners or family.